amralaa95/chat-system/README.md

-# How To Run The Challenge
+# How To Run The App
 - First install some dependencies mysql, elasticsearch, redis, kafka, node 14 and yarn and then run
  ``` bash
 yarn